 My robotics club at school has been pretty busy, and I've been given the green light to plan a Design Technology elective for next year.
 So, in more ways than one, I've been building more than blogging.
 Here is a video update:

 NOTE: More news on The Boss, and the Makerbeams that are making him, coming in a day or two.
-Sorry ... holidays, coming back, working, all that stuff.
+Sorry ...
+I've been busy!

 Fritzing is a free, open-source tool that I have explored while developing ideas for a low-cost design technology program.
 It is a software application which allows designers to easily document and share their projects by dragging and dropping the parts onto a virtual breadboard.

 It has libraries which include all the main Arduino boards, servos, motors, sensors and common electronic components you would find in the vast majority of classroom projects, and the ability to create custom parts if necessary.
 Even better: the software can automatically generate a technical schematic or a plan for a printed circuit board, based on your drag-and-drop design.

 In a professional or hobby setting, it allows quick mockups to share with others- extremely useful for feedback and troubleshooting.
 By saving projects digitally, you can reuse your supplies of real-world parts, while still keeping a record of the projects you’ve done.

 In an educational setting, I would require students to keep a digital portfolio of all the projects they accomplish - from their first “light-an-LED” program, to their major independent projects later.